Konamiman/NestorFilesystem/README.md

 The source is intended for the Compass MSX assembler, you can assemble it from a PC by using [Sjasm 0.39h](https://github.com/Konamiman/Sjasm/releases/tag/v0.39h): `sjasm -c NFS.asm NFS.COM` (the [`compile.bat`](MSX/compile.bat) script does exactly that).

-To install it just run `NFS.COM` without paramaters from within MSX-DOS 2 or Nextor (you need one free RAM segment in the primary mapper).
+To install it just run `NFS.COM` without parameters from within MSX-DOS 2 or Nextor (you need one free RAM segment in the primary mapper).
 The driver will be attached to drive G: (future versions will allow you to choose the drive letter).
 Uninstall with `NFS U`.

 You can check whether the driver is installed (and where) by calling extended BIOS (`0FFCAh`) with `DE=2204h`.
 If it is installed, you will get 22h in A, the slot number in B and the segment number in C. You can use this if you need to configure the driver with a custom tool (just switch the segment to any page and change whatever you need on it).
 Note that it is not possible to install more than one driver at the same time.